 The City of Mukilteo is nearly built out.
-Along and along the shoreline there will be a limited number of urban land uses and few undeveloped areas will remain on the shoreline.
+Along the shoreline there will be a limited number of urban land uses and few undeveloped areas will remain.

-The urban conservancy shoreline is planned for residential development, typically landward from top-ofslope, while the urban waterfront is planned to undergo intense development pressure from essential public facilities such as the multi-modal station, recreation, waterfront access, and mixed-use redevelopment.
+The urban conservancy shoreline is planned for residential development, typically landward from top-of-slope, while the urban waterfront is planned to undergo intense development pressure from essential public facilities such as the multi-modal station, recreation, waterfront access, and mixed-use redevelopment.